Last Updated: August 11, 2021

 Just 160 years ago, you were lucky if you made it to 40.
 With life expectancies in the United States doubling, we’re going to have to start seeing an evolution in the way life insurance works.

-In 1950, only 8% of our population were senior citizens.
-That figure stands at 16% today.
+In 1950, only 8% of the US population were senior citizens.
+That figure stands at 16.9% today.
 Experts predict that the number will increase to 22% by 2050.

 This points to a need for more efficient financial planning.
 Women are more likely to live in poverty than men.
 Mistakes in calculating the level of cover needed to repay debt and settle expenses have a serious knock-on effect.

-The best life insurance for seniors incorporates a little extra cover for unforeseen expenses.
+The best life insurance for seniors incorporates a little extra coverage for unforeseen expenses.

 (Source: Policy Genius)